aboler/plant-partner/README.md

   - ``app.js`` : the main code of the backend server, connecting to the mongoDB database, linking the routes, and locally hosting server
   - ``package-lock.json`` : the package-lock file for all the node package dependencies needed for the backend server
   - ``package.json`` : the package file listing the basic details and dependencies of the backend server project

-- ``frontEndSrc`` : directory containing relevant frontend Android code
+- ``frontEndSrc`` : directory containing all Flutter/Dart source code for the mobile application.

-  - ``lib``: directory containing dart code for screen components
+  - ``lib``: root directory for all application logic, user interface screens, and services.
-    - ``main``: app entry point, launches navigation shell
+    - ``main``: application entry point; initializes the app and launches the bottom navigation shell
-    - `nav`: bottom navigation bar and routing
+    - `nav.dart/dashboard_nav.dart`: bottom navigation bar widget and screen routing logic
-    - ``navPages``: directory containing the task, home, settings placeholder screens
+    - ``views/``: directory containing all primary UI pages
+      - `homeView.dart`: displays live plant sensor data from MongoDB and includes refresh functionality.
+      - `taskView.dart/settingsView.dart:` placeholder screen for task/scheduling and user settings
+      - `addPlantView.dart`: screen for adding new plants (prototype stage)
+    - `services/`: directory for backend communication modules
+      - `remote_service.dart`: handles HTTP requests to the backend
+    - `plant.dart`: types data model used to decode JSON plant objects from the database
 - ``Documentation`` : directory containing relevant project documentation

   - ``Circuits`` : directory containing relevant circuits created during development
   - ``ClassSubmissions`` : directory containing a file with the link to the Google Drive folder containing all of our report work/submissions
   - ``Contributions`` : directory containing all members' timesheet records